 Renewal is the aide's responsibility.
 Aides should report name and address changes promptly.
 Contact the registry if you do not receive your renewal application on time.
 You can download a Request for a Replacement Renewal Form (PDF, 36 KB) to be sent to you by mail.
 Tips and instructions for completing the renewal form are also available.

-Anytime there is a 24-month period during which a Nurse Aide I does not perform qualified work (or cannot document such work), the aide must retest (or retrain/retest) to renew.
+Anytime there is a 24-month period during which a Nurse Aide I does not perform qualified work (or cannot document such work), or the listing has expired, the aide must retrain/retest to renew.
 See the Guide to State-Approved Nurse Aide I Training and Competency for further information.

 Qualified work for a Nurse Aide I is employment that is ALL FOUR (4) of the following: